pamasse/pamasse/README.md

 ### Hi there 👋

+hi npm regostry, little message to link my past professional experience at afnic (pamasse@afnic.fr) and this github account.

+thanks in advance for the reset or change of the email.

+best regards

 <!--
 **pamasse/pamasse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.